autodesk-platform-services/bucket-manager-wpf/README.md

 ## Prerequisites

-1. **Visual Studio**: Either Community (Windows) or Code (Windows, MacOS).
+1. **Visual Studio 2022+**: This sample is windows only
 2. **Webview2**: Chromium based browser control for .NET apps.
 It requires EDGE and WebView2 Chromium Runtime to run.
 3. **.NET Framework** basic knowledge with C#

 ## Running locally

 For using this sample, you need an Autodesk developer credentials.
-Visit the [APS Developer Portal](https://aps.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
+Visit the [Autodesk Platform Services](https://aps.autodesk.com/), sign up for an account, then [create an app](https://aps.autodesk.com/myapps/).

-Download the repository, open `bucket.manager.sln` Solution on Visual Studio.
-The build process should download the required packages.
+Download the repository, open `bucket.manager.wpf.sln` solution with Visual Studio.
+The build process should download the required packages (**Autodesk** and dependencies).
 Run the project.

-At the form, enter your Client ID & Secret, click on **Authenticate** button.
+If you have set **APS_CLIENT_ID** and **APS_CLIENT_SECRET** in your system environment, you'll have the id and secret filled automatically.
+If you haven't set them, please enter your Client ID & Secret, click on **Authenticate** button.
 The app will obtain a 2-legged token and list buckets and files.
 After translating, files should be Viewable.

 # Features